jhd86/shipping_negotiator/README.md

 ## Security Note

 - **Credentials:** Do not commit real email credentials to version control.
-Use environment variables or a config file for sensitive information in production.
+Use 'config.py' and '.gitignore' for sensitive information in production.